WillNilges/cursed-status-page/README.md

 ## Usage
 Ping `@Cursed Status Page` in the `#status-page` channel with your status update, and then react to it with 🟢, 🟡, or 🔴 to turn it green, yellow, or red respectively.
+Pin the message in Slack to pin the message on the channel.

 ## Setup